chrischank/ESG_RealEstate/README.md

 - ESG variable importance to Sale Price:
 > EE_POTENTIAL_IMPROVEMENT **statistically significant** > CURRENT_ENERGY_EFFICIENCY **P|t| 0.051** > EC_POTENTIAL_IMRPOVEMENT > ENERGY_CONSUMPTION_CURRENT

-Energy Efficiency in current and potential improvement seems to be a strong determinant than energy consumption.
+Energy Efficiency metrics are **statistically significant** in current and potential improvement seems to be a strong determinant than energy consumption.

 > RQ3: Does distance to train station matter and in which order are they most important?
 > H2: Average distance to multiple train stations are more important than shorter distance the the closest train station.

 - Geospatial importance to Sale Price:
-> MEAN_AGG_DIST **statistically significant** > CLOSEST_DIST
+> MEAN_AGG_DIST > CLOSEST_DIST

 This assumption is correct, although aggregated distance performs only slightly better than closest distance, however it seems that the number of stations accessible matter less.

 ### Caveats
+None of the geospatial distance variables were statisticaly significant.\
 ```NUM_STATIONS``` is interesting that it negatively contributes towards SalePrice with lower p-value, while ```MEAN_AGG_DIST``` is a statistically significant positive predictor.\
 ```Tennure``` is another statistically significant negative contributor.